Documentation

 Directory Storage

-Encrypted blocks are stored as individual files in a directory.
+Encrypted blocks are stored as individual files inside a directory tree (filenames are themselves hashed).
 Benefits:

 No Signatures